Magzzie/Cryptocurrencies_Performance_Analysis/README.md

 - The CryptoCompare dataset about cryptocurrencies initially contained 1,252 records.
 - After preprocessing the dataset to apply Principal Component Analysis, we reduced it to 532 records of actively trading, mined cryptocurrency coins with confirmed algorithms.
-- Each row in the features dataset contains information about the coin name, its working algorithm, whether it is trading, proof type, total number mined, and the total coin supply for each currency.
+- Each row in the features dataset contains information about the trading coin name, its working algorithm, proof type, total number mined, and the total coin supply for each currency.
 - The filtered data were then transformed entirely to numerical values, standardized with StandadScaler, then features were reduced from 98 to only three principal components.